-Getting Care from the Right Place When You Need it Quickly
+Getting Care from the Right Place When You Need It Quickly

 It is important to choose the right place to get care based on your health needs, especially when you need care quickly or unexpectedly.
 Below is a guide to help you decide whether your usual care team, like your PCP, can help you or whether you should go to an urgent care center or the emergency room.
-If you are not sure of what type of care you need, call your PCP or the Sentara Health Plans 24/7 Nurse Advice Line at 1-833-933-0487 (TTY: 711), 24 hours a day, seven days a week.
+If you are not sure of what type of care you need, call your PCP or Sentara Health Plans Medical Advice Line at 1-833-933-0487 (TTY: 711), 24 hours a day, seven days a week.
 This call is free.

 Type of Care How to Get Care Examples of When to Get This Type of Care Need a Referral?
-PCPs can provide care for when you get sick or injured and preventive care that keeps you healthy Contact your PCP's office or Sentara Health Plans to schedule an appointment Minor illness/injury Flu/fever Vomiting/diarrhea Sore throat, earache, or eye infection Sprains/strains Possible broken bones Annual wellness exams No Urgent care is care you get for a sickness or an injury that needs medical care quickly and could turn into an emergency Check the Provider and Pharmacy Directory to find an urgent care clinic at sentarahealthplans.com Urgent care can manage similar things as your PCP, but is available when other offices are unavailable No, but make sure to go to an urgent care clinic that is in the Sentara Health Plans network if you can, if your medical condition allows.

-Type of Care How to Get Care Examples of When to Get This Type of Care Need a Referral? for an emergency medical condition) is care you get when an illness or injury is so serious that your (or, as applicable, your unborn baby's) health, bodily functions, body organs or body parts may be in danger if you do not get medical care right away.
-Call 911 and go to the nearest hospital.
-You have the right to get emergency care 24 hours a day, seven days a week from any hospital or other setting, even if you are in another city or state.
-Sentara Health Plans will provide follow-up care after the emergency.
-Unconsciousness Difficulty breathing Serious head, neck, or back injury Chest pain/pressure Severe bleeding Severe burns Convulsions/seizures Broken bones Fear you might hurt yourself or someone else ("behavioral health emergency") Sexual assault No. You can get emergency care from network providers or out-of-network providers.
+PCPs can provide care when you get sick or injured and preventive care that keeps you healthy.
+Contact your PCP's office or Sentara Health Plans to schedule an appointment.
+Minor illness/injury Flu/fever Vomiting/diarrhea Sore throat, earache, or eye infection Sprains/strains Possible broken bones No Urgent care is care you get for a sickness or an injury that needs medical care quickly and could turn into an emergency.
+Check the Provider Directory at sentarahealthplans.com to find an urgent care clinic.
+Urgent care can manage similar things as your PCP, but is available when other offices are unavailable.
+No, but make sure to go to an urgent care clinic that is in the Sentara Health Plans network if you can.
+Emergency care (or care for an emergency medical condition) is care you get when an illness or injury is so serious that your (or, as applicable, your unborn baby's) health, bodily functions, body Call 911 and go to the nearest hospital.
+You have the right to get emergency care 24 hours a day, 7 days a week from any hospital or other setting, even if you are in another city or state.
+Sentara Health Plans will provide follow-up care after the emergency Unconsciousness Difficulty breathing Serious head, neck, or back injury Chest pain/pressure Sudden severe headaches Trouble speaking, numbness in face, arm, or leg Severe bleeding No. You can get emergency care from network providers or out-of-network providers.
 You do not need a referral or service authorization.